tanzeelavirk/tanzeelavirk/README.md

 - Dough-ya Know? - An interactive app for financial literacy, built with a gamified interface to help students understand budgeting and saving

+- AirbnbReviewModel - An ML model predicting reviews for new Airbnb listings based on predictors.

 - Some more being coded...🤫

 *GitHub links coming soon!*